 \textbf{Phase 2: Math Segmentation} focuses on developing a density-based module to isolate math-heavy regions, serving as an analytical lens to validate the hypothesis of numeric ambiguity that false PII redactions are structurally concentrated in mathematical content while true redactions are not.

-\textbf{Phase 3: PII Detection and Evaluation} implements and compares four PII detection strategies—a Presidio-based baseline, LLMs with a basic prompt, a general math-aware prompt, and a segment-aware prompt—evaluating Precision (P), Recall (R), and F1 overall, as well as stratified by PII types and by math versus non-math segments.
+\textbf{Phase 3: PII Detection and Evaluation} implements and compares four PII detection strategies—a Presidio-based baseline, LLMs with a basic prompt, a general math-domain-aware prompt, and a specific math-segment-aware prompt—evaluating Precision (P), Recall (R), and F1 overall, as well as stratified by PII types and by math versus non-math segments.